ElucidataInc/polly-docs/docs/OmixAtlas/Polly Python.md

 <code><=</code> | **Less than or equal to** operator which can be used **ONLY** for integer based columns
 <code>IS NULL</code> | Check if the field value is <code>NULL</code>.
 <code>IS NOT NULL</code> | Check if the field value is <code>NOT NULL</code>.
-<code>AND</code> | All values across the parameters searched for have to be present in a dataset for it to be returned as a match when the AND operator is used. <br>e.g. “organism = ‘Homo sapiens' AND disease = 'Carcinoma, Hepatocellular’” would only return datasets that belong to homo sapiens and have the disease as hepatocellular carcinoma.
+<code>AND</code> | All values across the parameters searched for have to be present in a dataset for it to be returned as a match when the AND operator is used. <br><br>e.g. “organism = ‘Homo sapiens' AND disease = 'Carcinoma, Hepatocellular’” would only return datasets that belong to homo sapiens and have the disease as hepatocellular carcinoma.
-<code>OR</code> | Atleast any one value across the parameters searched for have to be present in a dataset for it to be returned as a match when the OR operator is used. <br>e.g. “organism = ‘Homo sapiens' OR disease = 'Carcinoma, Hepatocellular’” would return datasets that belong to homo sapiens or have the disease as hepatocellular carcinoma or match both criteria.
+<code>OR</code> | Atleast any one value across the parameters searched for have to be present in a dataset for it to be returned as a match when the OR operator is used. <br><br>e.g. <code>organism = 'Homo sapiens' OR disease = 'Carcinoma, Hepatocellular'</code> would return datasets that belong to homo sapiens or have the disease as hepatocellular carcinoma or match both criteria.
+<code>MATCH QUERY(<column_name>,'value')</code> | It works like a fuzzy search.
+If you add a string for a parameter with this operator, it would return all possible results matching each word in the string.
+The search output is returned with a “Score” using which the output is sorted. <br><br>e.g. <code>MATCH_QUERY(description,'Transcriptomics profiling')</code> would return all datasets having <code>transcriptomics profiling</code> , <code>Transcriptomics</code> and <code>profiling</code> as possible terms within their description.
+Each dataset would be scored on the basis of matching of the searched string with the information present within the dataset.
+<code>MATCH PHRASE(<column_name>,'value')</code> | This can be used for exact phrase match with the information being searched for. <br><br>e.g. <code>MATCH_PHRASE(description,'Transcriptomics profiling')</code> would only return the datasets that have <code>Transcriptomics profiling</code> within their description.
+<code>MULTI MATCH('query'='value', 'column_name'='value)</code> | This can be used to search for text in multiple fields, use <code>MULTI MATCH('query'='value', 'column_name'='value)</code>. <br><br>e.g. <code>MULTI MATCH('query'='Stem Cells', 'fields'='tissue','description')</code> would return datasets that have <code>"Stem Cell"</code> in either <code>tissue</code> OR <code>description</code> fields.
-<code>GROUP BY</code> | The <code>GROUP BY</code> statement groups rows that have the same values into summary rows.
+<code>GROUP BY</code> | The <code>GROUP BY</code> operator groups rows that have the same values into summary rows.
 The GROUP BY statement is often used with aggregate functions (COUNT, MAX, MIN, SUM, AVG) to group the result-set by one or more columns.
 <code>HAVING</code> | Use the HAVING clause to aggregate inside each bucket based on aggregation functions (COUNT, AVG, SUM, MIN, and MAX).
 The HAVING clause filters results from the GROUP BY clause
-<code>MATCH QUERY(<column_name>,'value')</code> | It works like a fuzzy search.
-If you add a string for a parameter with this operator, it would return all possible result match each word in the string.
-The search output is returned with a “Relevance Score” using which the output is sorted. <br>e.g. “MATCH_QUERY(description,'Transcriptomics profiling')” would return all datasets having “transcriptomics profiling” , “Transcriptomics” and “profiling” as possible terms within their description.
-Each dataset would be scored on the basis of matching of the searched string with the information present within the dataset.
-<code>MATCH PHRASE(<column_name>,'value')</code> | This can be used for exact phrase match with the information being searched for. <br>e.g. “MATCH_PHRASE(description,'Transcriptomics profiling')” would only return the datasets that have “Transcriptomics profiling” within their description.
-<code>MULTI MATCH</code> |
-<code>COUNT(*)</code> |
-<code>AVG</code> |
+<code>COUNT(*)</code> | This counts each row present in a table/index being queried.<br><br> **NOTE: The output of this query would return a JSON stating the total number of rows in the table**
-<code>LIMIT</code> | The response of any query returns 200 entries by default.
-You can extend this by defining the LIMIT of the results you want to query to be able to return.
+<code>LIMIT</code> | **NOTE: The response of any query returns 200 entries by default**. <br>You can extend this by defining the LIMIT of the results you want to query to be able to return.
 <code>ORDER BY</code> | Can only be used to sort the search results using integer based parameters in the schema.
-Sorting on the basis of Dataset ID, Number of Samples, Score of the data is available at the dataset-level metadata.
-ASC or DESC can be used to define whether you want to order the rows in ascending or descending order respectively
+Sorting on the basis of dataset_id, number of samples, <code>_score</code> of the data is available at the dataset-level metadata. <code>ASC</code> or <code>DESC</code> can be used to define whether you want to order the rows in ascending or descending order respectively
-<code>SCORE</code> |

 ## Example Use Cases